sangram4035/DataStructures-Algos-javascript/README.md

 There can be several ways of doing the same questions.
 I am giving the soulutions based on my knowledge.
 If someone wants to contribute to the repository, please create a separate funtion with the logic and detailed comments.

+To run the Code, need to install Node.
+Run comman : Node filename.extension in the terminal

 Note: Please do not remove the already written functions.